CrudeCoconut/dining-hall-ds/README.md

 Future Work
 =============
-Method to count people in vs. out with frame to frame analysis for more accurate popularity tracking.
+-   Method to track individuals to tell who is leaving or entering in order to improve data accuracy (foviated vision)
-Correlations between weather, menu items, day/time, etc. will be analyzed.
+-   Create web interface that shows live relative popularity and predicted people in line
-Eventually the script will update live to a web interface to give an estimated relative popularity and predicted number of people in line.
+-   Explore correlations between popularity and weather, day/time, menu items, etc.